tc39/proposal-weakrefs/specs/weakrefs.md

 condemned, the executor will execute to clean up after the target.
 The executor needs to use some state to clean up after target; the condemned target is no longer available.
-That state importantly might *not* be state previously"owned" by the target.
+That state importantly might *not* be state previously "owned" by the target.
 For example, cached XML nodes for an XML parser would not have been owned by the file they are parsed from.
 Therefore the proposal uses the general terms *holdings* for this state (rather than the attractive but misleading